 - 2 May’s Green to Ockham Common (A3) (3.2 kms)

 - (!)
 In 100 metres, take the first path to the left by a telegraph pole, before a wooden signpost which points you towards ‘Ockham Lane ½’.
 Your path goes over a low stile with a yellow footpath arrow, then half left across a lawn.
-In 40 metres go over a wooden bridge.
-Continue on a narrow muddy path with tall wooden fences on both sides.
-You go past a green public footpath sign and over a stile in 150 metres.
-Continue on a muddy path with fences and fields to both sides.
+In 40 metres go over a wooden plank bridge.
+Continue on a narrow potentially muddy path with tall wooden fences on both sides.
+You go past a green public footpath sign and over a stile in 150 metres, crossing another path.
+Continue on a muddy enclosed path, with fences (probably electric) and fields to both sides.
 In 60 metres you go over another stile with a sign for the Downside Walk.

 - In 80 metres you have farm buildings and horse paddocks to both sides and Orchard Farm on your right.
-Keep ahead along a concrete farm track, ignoring another concrete track to the left in 70 metres.
-When the concrete turns to the left in 180 metres by a ‘cat hotel’, continue ahead on a marked footpath - a narrow residential path with a wall on your left and a fence on your right.
+Keep ahead along a tarmac farm track, ignoring another tarmac track to the left in 70 metres.
+When the tarmac turns to the left in 180 metres by a ‘cat hotel’, continue ahead on a marked footpath - a narrow residential path, which can be overgrown in summer, with a wall on your left and a fence on your right.
 In 80 metres you go through an old metal kissing gate and down a few wooden steps then turn left on Ockham Lane, opposite Hillside Cottage.

 - In 100 metres turn right on tarmac at a public bridleway sign reading 2/3 mile to Ockham Common (staying on the road for another 400 metres will take you to the Black Swan at Martyr’s Green, which is to the right at the next road junction – after lunch turn right from the pub and then take the first path on the right, to pick up the main route as below).
 In 250 metres ignore a footpath to your left (if coming from the Black Swan, turn left here).
 Visible to your right is Hatchford Park, an 1850s mansion.
 In 250 metres you pass Oaklands, the first of three houses on the left.
-In 30 metres continue past a signpost reading 300 yards to Ockham Common.
+The drive turns left in 30 metres but you continue past a wooden barrier and a signpost reading 300 yards to Ockham Common, now on a muddy path.
 In 100 metres you ignore a path on your right marked by a post indicating the Downside Walk and continue on a muddy path.